oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ```
 ###### Figure 3-1: JADN Default Name Syntax in ABNF and Regular Expression Formats

-* TypeName MUST NOT be a JADN type ([Table 3-1](#table-3-1-jadn-types)).
-* FieldID and FieldName values MUST be unique within a type definition.
-* If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.

-If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
-* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Derived Enumeration ([Section 3.2.1.4](#3214-derived-enumeration)).

-**Type Definition Formats**
+Specifications MAY define the same syntax for TypeName and FieldName; using distinct formats is not needed to unambiguously parse type definitions but a visual difference can aid understanding.

+### 3.1.2 Examples

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5](#5-jadn-schema-formats) defines several equivalent representation formats.
+[Section 5](#5-jadn-schema-formats) defines several styles that can be applied to type definitions in much the same manner as css styles are applied to html documents.
 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional.
-The equivalent JADN definitions are:
+Corresponding JADN styles include:

 **JADN definition of Person in [JSON](#rfc8259) format:**
 ```